 “My forces eat here.
 I supply rations, but I also pay them enough to find their own food.”

 The earl was greeted with bows and curtsies and smiles and well wishes, and then they were through it in a blink.
-The road from Waters to Kyneward was a well-trod five miles of rolling hills that presently forked, giving way to a route around the keep that continued south, and the other a long lane leading to the keep, which was, indeed, small.
+The road from Waters to Kyneward was a well-trod five miles of rolling hills that presently forked, giving way to a route around the keep that continued south, a road that continued west, and the third a long lane leading to the keep, which was, indeed, small.
 To either side of the lane were tiny thatched cottages with kitchen gardens just beginning to sprout, and beyond, more green rolling hills as far as the eye could see spotted with sheep on one side and cows on the other, and, beyond the keep, fields of grain just showing their green heads.

 The lane itself was lined with tall, neatly trimmed boxwood hedges.

 “That’s lovely,” she said.

 “My arbalists will hide there in case of an invasion.
 What think you, Lady Brìghde?”
 Kyneward asked earnestly.

 “Your keep might be small, but your lands are prosperous,” she said approvingly.